 Now compare that to the opposite kind of relationship where therapy becomes a one-way process – what I will call the ‘I-it’ relationship.
 This is when the therapist creates sufficient distance with her client to be able to observe what is going on, metaphorically stepping away from the relationship.
 So lets now see how the I-it relationship might look in the therapy room.
 I might suggest trying out an ‘experiment’ with a client to bring attention to her way of being or relating – by either exploring habitual patterns or trying out something new.
 Even though the experiment might involve a relational exchange and even though the outcome of the experiment would be unpredictable, in making this suggestion she is becoming the subject of my experiment.
 A different example – a client wants some advice about how to jilt her boyfriend.
 If I agree to this and give her advice, I am effectively positioning myself above her, becoming the ‘one who knows’, in the same way as a doctor/patient relationship.
 Alternatively, and still a one-way process - there may be a reversal of the I-it relationship – we can refer to this as the ‘It-I’ relationship.
 For example, my client talks to me in a way that overlooks me as a person in my own right, that I have thoughts, feelings and needs of my own.
 I become her object.

 At the far end of the intersubjective polarity we find the relatively new and exciting work of neuroscientist, like Allan Schore.
 He is affirming from a neurobiological perspective what Michael Soth, Jessica Benjamin and others have been saying from a clinical perspective for many years.
 Specifically, that moments of disruption can be an opportunity to work through something new.
 Which makes room for ‘enactments’, namely client and therapist unconsciously replaying a scene from their past within the relationship.
-For instance my client is telling me a story and I get up in the middle of it to fetch the tissues.
+For example, there might be some emotion coming up for my client which prompts me to get up to fetch the tissues.
 She then accuses me of trying to get away from her.
 I react in a defensive manner and point out I was only doing it for her...etc.
-I may later reflect on how an aspect of my past has been re-enacted in the here-and-now - for instance, perhaps how trying to 'do my best' had got me into trouble.
+Retrospectively I may reflect on how an aspect of my past has been re-enacted in the here-and-now - for instance, perhaps how trying to 'do my best' might have got me into trouble.
 And so the dynamics of the therapeutic relationship are co-created – both client and therapist contributing to the scene.
 Working with enactments means that we as therapists need to be willing to notice our tendencies to act out our charactelogical defence strategies as they reveal themselves: in other words notice our own woundedness.
 Inevitably this can make the therapist feel they have lost their therapeutic position.
 Soth maintains that it is this very scene or re-enactment that creates the conditions and opportunity for transformation.